On S-Finite Measures and Kernels: Introduction

 \section{Introduction}

-With increasing computational power and increasingly large datasets available, probabilistic computation is becoming more and more tractable as well as interesting.
-In moving towards a society that increasingly depends on probabilistic algorithms, for instance through various safety-critical machine learning applications like self-driving cars, it becomes more pressing to be able to guarantee the correctness of such algorithms.
-At the same time, it is notoriously difficult to achieve good test-coverage of programs which involve probabilistic branching.
+With increasing computational power and increasingly large datasets available, probabilistic computation is becoming increasingly tractable and interesting.
+As society increasingly depends on probabilistic algorithms, for instance through various safety-critical machine learning applications such as self-driving cars, it becomes more pressing to guarantee the correctness of such algorithms.
+At the same time, it is notoriously difficult to achieve good test coverage for programs that involve probabilistic branching.
 This suggests that proof-based correctness arguments could be of particular value in this domain.

-A foundational question that needs to be answered for these purposes is what should be considered the semantics of a probabilistic program.
-In particular, what program transformations (for instance, compiler optimizations or inference algorithms) on probabilistic programs should be considered semantics preserving, thus safe?
+A foundational question that needs to be answered for these purposes is what the semantics of a probabilistic program should be.
+In particular, what program transformations (for instance, compiler optimisations or inference algorithms) on probabilistic programs should be considered semantics-preserving, and thus safe?

 The goal of probabilistic programming is to allow users to specify statistical models and to interpret data in the light of these models by performing (approximate) Bayesian inference.
-The key idea is separate the specification of the model from that of the inference algorithm.
-A probabilistic programming language supplies general purpose inference algorithms which work for larger classes of models, such that the user does not have to manually implement inference for each model she writes, freeing up her resources to put more energy into accurate modeling.
+The key idea is to separate the specification of the model from that of the inference algorithm.
+A probabilistic programming language supplies general-purpose inference algorithms that work for larger classes of models, so that the user does not have to manually implement inference for each model she writes, freeing her to put more energy into accurate modelling.

-Intuitively, the semantics of a statistical model is a certain unnormalised measure, in the case of closed programs (which do not take any inputs), or a certain unnormalised (Markov) kernel, in the case of open program (which take inputs).
-The idea then is that the semantics of an inference algorithm is a procedure which attempts to (approximately) normalise such a measure representing a (closed) model.
+Intuitively, the semantics of a statistical model is a certain unnormalised measure, in the case of closed programs (which do not take any inputs), or a certain unnormalised (Markov) kernel, in the case of open programs (which take inputs).
+The idea then is that the semantics of an inference algorithm is a procedure that attempts to (approximately) normalise such a measure representing a (closed) model.
 In practice, this may be done by directly computing an approximate normalised distribution or by drawing samples from the approximate normalised distribution; the normalising constant may or may not be computed in the inference algorithm.